Learn how to make orange marmalade from whole citrus fruit with this easy recipe!

 - the temperature: measure the temperature with a candy thermometer.
 You want to cook marmalade to somewhere around 104 ºC (219–220ºF).
 Don't overcook your marmalade because the peel will become chewy and the sugar will caramelize, so be careful how high you push the temperature before you stop cooking.

-This recipe and method works perfectly with navel oranges or Seville oranges, and I've also used it to make grapefruit marmalade flavoured with vanilla bean, and three fruit marmalade made from oranges, lemons, and grapefruit.
+This recipe and method works perfectly with navel oranges or Seville oranges, and I've also used it to make grapefruit marmalade using pink grapefruits flavoured with vanilla bean, and even three fruit marmalade made from oranges, lemons, and grapefruit.

 Tools and equipment